act-rules/act-rules.github.io/_rules/SC4-1-2-iframe-has-name.md

 #### Inapplicable example 2

-`iframe` is not exposed to assistive technologies.
+`iframe` is not included in the accessibility tree.

 ```html
 <iframe style="display:none;" src="../test-assets/SC4-1-2-frame-doc.html">